 Committed to investing in public education, in his first year, Governor Ducey led a historic and bipartisan effort to invest $3.5 billion into K-12 schools, injecting more dollars into Arizona’s classrooms.
 With a focus on teacher pay, the governor also championed the passage of legislation to increase teacher pay 20 percent by 2020.

 Governor Ducey has cut regulations and simplified taxes every year to stimulate job creation and economic growth.
 He’s also prioritized public safety, creating the Arizona Border Strike Force, a statewide, multiagency effort to combat border-related crime.

 Today, Arizona’s budget is balanced.
 Business is thriving.
 And Arizona is on the rise.

 In his second term, Governor Ducey remains committed to making Arizona a land of “Opportunity for All” and has pledged to work every day to make that vision a reality.

 Governor Ducey was born in Toledo, Ohio.
-He moved to Arizona to attend Arizona State University’s business school, where he earned his bachelor of science in finance in 1986.
-Governor Ducey and his wife, Angela, live in Phoenix with their three sons, Jack, Joe and Sam.
+He moved to Arizona in 1982 to attend Arizona State University, where he graduated with a Bachelor of Science in Finance.
+He and his wife, Angela, live in Paradise Valley with their three sons, Jack, Joe and Sam.